-Location: Medical Center Wide Policy # MCW 6200 Revision Date: 5/20 Page 5 of 9
+Location: Medical Center Wide Policy # 6200.00 Revision Date: 6/14 Page 5 of 9

-- 4. Upon deactivation of the Baldwin Park HCC, the following activities must occur: - a.
-The Planning Section, Emergency Planner along with the Safety Officer, are in charge of compiling all data collected and developing the after-action report. - b.
-Support departments will be designated by Administration to help Planning, Safety Officer and Emergency Planner in development of the after-action report. - c.
-The Emergency Planner and/or the Safety Officer may request Regional assistance from ERM/ Disaster Contingency Planning in drafting the after-action report. - d.
+- 3. The Emergency Planner and/or the Safety Officer may request Regional assistance from ERM/Disaster Contingency Planning in drafting the after action report. - 4.
 Finance Section Chief is responsible for the documenting expenses, filing and coordination of all financial reimbursement claims and issues.